RoARene317/BinusPopUpBlocker/README.md

 3. Exam Apps Intergrity Notice Blocker

 # Suggestion
 Any suggestion?
-Just open the issue and I will help you a lot.
+Just open the issue and I will response that in a future.

 # PSA
 Please Binus don't drop out me or suing me or hate me because of doing this.